feathersjs/feathers/docs/guides/basics/schemas.md

 ## What's next?

 In this chapter we learned about schemas and implemented all the things we need for our chat application.
-In the next chapter we will learn about [authentication](./authentication.md) and add a "Login with GitHub".
+In the next chapter we will learn about [authentication](./authentication.md) and add a "Login with GitHub" button.